trepidacious/gatsby-rebeam-org/src/pages/prettier.md

 ### Format before committing to Git

 Using a [pre-commit hook](https://prettier.io/docs/en/precommit.html) allows us to ensure we only ever commit properly-formatted code.
-I used [option 1](https://prettier.io/docs/en/precommit.html#option-1-lint-staged-https-githubcom-okonet-lint-staged).
+I used [option 1](https://prettier.io/docs/en/precommit.html#option-1-lint-staged-https-githubcom-okonet-lint-staged), this is also used in the [create-react-app docs](https://facebook.github.io/create-react-app/docs/setting-up-your-editor#formatting-code-automatically).

 First install `lint-staged` and `husky`: